upstart-commerce/avataxsdk/readme.md

 Please avoid blocking (awaiting) on futures from this api.

 ### Compilation

 First full compilation will take a long time (+-10minutes) due to huge amount of api surface area - data types available, for which json has to be derived.
 Followup incremental compilations should be fast.

-### Look ahead

-Currently, client is hardcoded to both akka-http and play-json.
-Especially with json we may swap it down the line (it's a separate module already).